Without an effective ecommerce sales funnel, you’re losing money.

 However, it’s likely you don’t know this or you are part of the 68% that are yet to measure the effectiveness of their sales funnel.

-And that little line is the difference between an effective and non-effective ecommerce funnel.
+That little line is the difference between an effective and non-effective ecommerce funnel.

 Still on that, here’s a breakdown of the differences.